Grandma Old Fashioned Sweet Potato Pie Recipe

 Instructions

-- Once the sweet potatoes are cool to the touch, peel and discard the skin.
+- Remove the cooked potatoes from the oven, and once they're cool to the touch, peel and discard the skin.

 - Gather 3 cups of sweet potato flesh.

-- Add to either the Instant Pot Ace blender or an electric mixer the sweet potato flesh, evaporated milk, brown sugar, egg, melted butter, vanilla extract, nutmeg, cinnamon, ground cloves, and salt.
+- Add the sweet potato flesh, evaporated milk, brown sugar, egg, melted butter, vanilla extract, nutmeg, cinnamon, ground cloves, and salt to a large bowl.

-- Pulse or mix until the ingredients are combined and smooth.
+- Mix with a hand-held or stand electric mixer until the ingredients are combined and smooth.

 - Pour the sweet potato mixture into the pie crust.

-- Bake the sweet potato pie at 350 degrees F: in a conventional oven for 28-30 minutes, in the Instant Pot Omni Plus oven for 24-26 minutes, or until the pie is puffed and firm in the center.
+- Bake the sweet potato pie at 350 degrees F for 30 minutes, or until the pie is puffed and firm in the center.
 (Remember that cooking appliance times and oven temperatures will vary.)

 Video